Belief propagation for general graphical models with loops: Results

-The \textbf{WZPZ-method}~\cite{wang2024tensor} is close to our approach.
-The WZPZ-method starts from a network which is turned into a tensor network, and then an algorithm called \textbf{tensor network message passing} is essentially passing messages between variables in a manner similar to KCN.
-The WZPZ-method is tailored to tensor networks associated with statistical mechanics, and prevents WZPZ to being applied to general tensor networks.
-In contrast, this does not occur for our method.
-A second shortcoming in~\cite{wang2024tensor} is that no equation to infer a global quantity is provided.
-Their local inference equations are in~\cite[Equations (S7) and (S8)]{wang2024tensor}.
+Although TNMP introduces neighborhood in the context of tensor networks, there is no difference if we do so in the context of networks, and then compare the neighborhoods directly to the ones from N-MITE.
+Crucially, the key difference between TNMP~\cite{wang2024tensor} and N-MITE~\cite{kirkley2021belief} is the definition of the neighborhoods.

-In the following, we clarify the relation between WZPZ and KCN, and show that one can use the inference equations we derived for the KCN also for the WZPZ.
-As a consequence, we make the WZPZ-method available for quantum degenerate maximum likelihood decoding, for example.
+The TNMP-method starts from a network which is turned into a tensor network, and then an algorithm called \textbf{tensor network message passing} is essentially passing messages between variables in a manner similar to N-MITE.
+The TNMP-method is tailored to tensor networks associated with statistical mechanics.
+This prevents TNMP to being applied to general tensor networks, in contrast with T-MITE.
+A second shortcoming in~\cite{wang2024tensor} is that no equation to infer a global quantity is provided~\footnote{Their local inference equations are in~\cite[Equations (S7) and (S8)]{wang2024tensor}.}

-The key difference between the WZPZ-approach~\cite{wang2024tensor} and the KCN-method~\cite{kirkley2021belief} is the definition of the neighborhoods.
-Although WZPZ introduces neighborhood in the context of tensor networks, there is no difference if we do so in the context of networks, and then compare the neighborhoods directly to the ones from the KCN-method.
-In the following, we will refer to the neighborhoods in the KCN-method as KCN-neighborhood (and denote them by $N_{i}^{\ell, K}$) and to those in the WZPZ-method as WZPZ-neighborhoods.
-We consider the general relation between WZPZ- and KCN-neighborhoods in Appendix~\ref{sec: K and W neigh}.
+We will refer to the neighborhoods in N-MITE as N-MITE-neighborhood (and denote them by $N_{i}^{K,\ell_0}$) and to those in the TNMP-method as TNMP-neighborhoods (and denote them by $N_{i}^{W,\ell_0}$).
+We consider the general relation between TNMP- and N-MITE in SM The relation between N-MITE and TNMP.

-Given the simplified graph of a network $\mg$, we define WZPZ-neighborhoods using a parameter that plays a role similar to that of the KCN-parameter $\ell_0$ in the previous discussion.
-Given a subset of the network $N \subseteq \mg$, the outer distance of $N$, $\text{min}_{(a,b)} d_{a,b} ( \partial N)$, is the length of the smallest path outside of $N$ that connects two variables in the boundary of $N$, $a,b \in \partial N$.
+Given the simplified graph of a network $\mg$, we define TNMP-neighborhoods using a parameter that plays a role similar to that of the loop-parameter $\ell_0$.
+Given a subset of the network $N \subseteq \mg$, the \textbf{outer distance of $N$}, $\text{min}_{(a,b)} d_{a,b} (\partial N)$, is the length of the smallest path outside of $N$ that connects two variables in the boundary of $N$, $a,b \in \partial N$.
 The boundary of $N$ refers to variables that have a function that depends on them and is not contained in $N$.